 Prime Day 2021: What You Need to Know to Shop the Epic Amazon Event

+Prime Day 2021: Everything You Need to Know About the Epic Amazon Shopping Event

-Mark your calendars: Amazon Prime Day 2021 is coming.
-Whether you can't get enough shopping at Amazon or you like to wait for the online retailer's epic shopping event to stock up on everything you've been eyeing, ET Style is here to give you all the details you need to make sure you're prepped and ready to start filling your carts.
+Amazon Prime Day 2021 is coming.
+Whether shopping at Amazon is a daily event for you or you like to wait for the online retailer's epic sale to stock up on everything you've been eyeing, ET Style is here to give you all the details you need to make sure you're prepped and ready to start filling your carts.

 From the official Prime Day event dates to top picks from what will undoubtedly be a vast array of must-have products (with incredible Amazon Prime Day discounts in tow), we'll be keeping a finger on the pulse of everything to know ahead of one of the biggest shopping days outside Black Friday and Cyber Monday to keep you on top of it all.
 But just in case you can't wait until Prime Day to start shopping, we've also rounded up early deals on the best products from Amazon, from Mother's Day gifts and home decor to activewear, travel gear and luggage for a sneak peek.